Skip to main content

 If a user selects all content and starts to enter digits, the editor directs user input into the default focus section.
 Refer to the following section for more information: Reset All Sections on Select All Input.

-The example below sets the Minutes section as the default focus section:
+The following code snippet sets the Minutes section as the default focus section:

 <DxMaskedInput @bind-Value="@time"